ErikOSorensen/dummyload_headphones/README.md

 I would like to program the Pi Pico in Python.
 There are two Python dialects that are relevant.
 The Circuit Python from Adafruit and Micro Python (which Circuit Python is derived from).
 My experience is with the Circuit Python.

+## Parts

+- The Kemet EC2-4.5NU relay is not super expensive at Mouser (18 kr when buying 25 or more).
+- Precision power resistors: Caddock MP900 series are about 50 kr per piece in small quantities.
+These are 15W, 1% in a to-126 form factor.
+These are super nice (-20, +80 ppm/C), I need them in stereo.
+These would need to be heatsinkted to get anywhere close to the power handling capability *Neurochrome* claims (8W).
+With three per channel costs are reasonable.
+- I have some XLR (nice Neutrik) and BNC connectors (ebay) around.
+- I have 16x2 displays with I2C adapters.
+- I have some Pi Picos.
+- I have a couple of W5500 ethernet adapters.
+- I have at least one USB extension cord.
+- I have nice WIMA film capacitors.

+## Case

+- A Hammond 1402FV is about 900 kr at Mouser, at 3 x 7 x 10 inches.
+This has end plates that can be replaced by PCB for a nice front plate (which would be 176 x 74 mm).